enkidevs/curriculum/web/html/core-html-elements/style-element.md

 ---
 ## Practice

-Finish styling all paragraph elements within the document in the color `gray`:
+Finish styling all paragraph elements within the document to have text color as `gray`:

 ```
 ???